Command Line Interface

 Scaffold a plugin.

-npx webpack plugin [output-path] [options]
+npx create-new-webpack-app plugin [output-path] [options]

 example

-npx webpack plugin ./my-plugin --template=default
+npx create-new-webpack-app plugin ./my-plugin --template=default

 Output Path